The 10 biggest wedding dress shopping mistakes to avoid

 Solution:

 Bring the undergarments you plan to wear on your wedding day to your dress fittings.
 If you haven’t chosen them yet, ask your bridal consultant for recommendations.
-Some dresses may require specific types of bras, shapewear, or slips, so it’s essential to address this early in the process.
+Some dresses may require specific types of bras, shapewear, or slips, so it’s important to address this early in the process.

 8. Failing to account for alterations